solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 > NOTE:  If you have a hardware TPM in your device, you can skip to step 3

+>NOTE: Devices such as a Rasberry PI do not come with a TPM chip.
+You can however add a TPM chip to these devices such as [this Iridium Board](https://catalog.azureiotsolutions.com/details?title=OPTIGA-TPM-SLB-9670-Iridium-Board&source=all-devices-page/).

 1. Run the following commands to download, compile and start a software based TPM server

 ```PowerShell